-There are several different ways in which you can trade, depending slightly on what it is you are trading.
+There are several different ways in which you can trade, depending slightly on what it is you are Betfair Trading.
 There are many variations on these themes but the basic types are:

-Cross market trading uses back and lay bets on more than one market, for example correct score and over/under markets to attempt to create a no lose position.
-This is slightly more complicated than single market trading because if you back and lay the same selection in the same market you only pay commission on your overall profit, whereas if you back something in one market and back something else in a different one, and one of the bets wins, you pay commission on the whole of the winnings in that market, even though you have lost something in the other one.
+Cross market Betfair Trading uses back and lay bets on more than one market, for example correct score and over/under markets to attempt to create a no lose position.
+This is slightly more complicated than single market Betfair Trading because if you back and lay the same selection in the same market you only pay commission on your overall profit, whereas if you back something in one market and back something else in a different one, and one of the bets wins, you pay commission on the whole of the winnings in that market, even though you have lost something in the other one.
 Calculations for this sort of thing are therefore complicated and need to be done with care.
-In addition, trading software cannot green up for you across two markets – it has to be done manually.
-There is an example of cross market trading on football in this video.
+In addition, Betfair Trading software cannot green up for you across two markets – it has to be done manually.
+There is an example of cross market Betfair Trading on football in this video.

-The first and most important thing to do is to set aside a bank for trading that you can afford to lose.
-Without in any way intending to sound pessimistic, it is highly likely that you will lose it – most novice traders blow a bank or 2 while they are learning.
-You must learn to emotionally detach yourself from the money, because your emotional and psychological state will critically affect your trading.
+The first and most important thing to do is to set aside a bank for Betfair Trading that you can afford to lose.
+Without in any way intending to sound pessimistic, it is highly likely that you will lose it – most novice Betfair Traders blow a bank or 2 while they are learning.
+You must learn to emotionally detach yourself from the money, because your emotional and psychological state will critically affect your Betfair Trading.
 So consider your bank as spent – regard it as payment for learning how to trade.
 At this stage if you make a profit it is a bonus.
-I started with £100 in a new Betfair account, so that my trading bank couldn’t get muddled with my other betting money.
+I started with £100 in a new Betfair account, so that my Betfair Trading bank couldn’t get muddled with my other betting money.
 Betfair do not mind you having several accounts, so it makes sense to do this and it makes keeping track of your bank extremely easy.

 Decide what you want to trade.
-I made the mistake of trading almost any market I could find when I started out.
+I made the mistake of Betfair Trading almost any market I could find when I started out.
 I watched all the videos, and had a go at the horses, the football, the tennis, laying the draw, laying the field and so on.
-I soon realized that I was trying to be a jack of all trades and master of none, and I settled down to trade what I feel most comfortable with – horses.
-You may be happier trading football – it can be done while you are watching the match, which you may well be going to do anyway.
-Whilst there is nothing wrong with experimenting, trading does require some knowledge of what is happening and why the odds are doing what they do.
+I soon realised that I was trying to be a jack of all trades and master of none, and I settled down to trade what I feel most comfortable with – horses.
+You may be happier Betfair Trading football – it can be done while you are watching the match, which you may well be going to do anyway.
+Whilst there is nothing wrong with experimenting, Betfair Trading does require some knowledge of what is happening and why the odds are doing what they do.
 With most sports a bit of research is required – it isn’t just a case of piling in to the numbers at the last minute.
 Horses are one of the few exceptions to this – you can scalp pre-race horses on the basis of the numbers alone.
-If you try it with football trading strategies sooner or later you will get badly burned as football trading requires research.
+If you try it with football Betfair Trading strategies sooner or later you will get badly burned as football Betfair Trading requires research.